workshopper/levelmeup/exercises/keywise/problem.en.md

 ## The **module** should

-Write a program that reads in a JSON file containing mappings of usernames to their GitHub repositories and store them in a LevelUP data-store such that they can be searched.
+Write a module that reads in a JSON file containing mappings of usernames to their GitHub repositories and store them in a LevelUP data-store such that they can be searched.